rocketacademy/bootcamp-4.1/general-reference/vs-code-tips.md

 ### Across Multiple Files

-VS Code has a [search and replace feature](https://code.visualstudio.com/docs/editor/codebasics#\_search-across-files) that allows us to edit all instances of a given string in multiple files at once.
+VS Code has a <a href="https://code.visualstudio.com/docs/editor/codebasics#\_search-across-files" target="_blank">search and replace feature</a> that allows us to edit all instances of a given string in multiple files at once.

 ## Hide Minimap

-The [VS Code minimap](https://code.visualstudio.com/docs/getstarted/userinterface#\_minimap) is displayed by default in VS Code to show one's vertical position within a file.
+The <a href="https://code.visualstudio.com/docs/getstarted/userinterface#\_minimap" target="_blank">VS Code minimap</a> is displayed by default in VS Code to show one's vertical position within a file.
 This may not be necessary and we can hide the minimap for more space in VS Code.
 Hide the minimap by toggling View > Show Minimap in the menu bar.